Queen Elizabeth Court

 Homes for veterans

 Queen Elizabeth Court provides domiciliary care for people aged over 55 who have served in the Armed Forces, and their spouses.
 Designed with independence in mind, each 1 or 2 bedroom apartment has its own front door and complete with a lounge, kitchen, en-suite wet room and emergency call facilities.

 Thanks to overwhelming support from housebuilder Barratt Developments, RBLI’s existing assisted living accommodation, Queen Elizabeth Court has recently undergone a major expansion.
-The accommodation, which provides a home to military veterans and their families over the age of 55, saw its lounge area significantly extended allowing not only for a greater dining experience for its residents but also a space for more engaging social activities which play such a vital role in ensuring the independence of our veterans.
+The accommodation, which provides assisted living to military veterans and their families over the age of 55, saw its lounge area significantly extended allowing not only for a greater dining experience for its residents but also a space for more engaging social activities.
+Playing a vital role in ensuring the independence of our veterans.